cghael/clojure-spa/README.md

 ## Setup and Installation

-For my demo, the application is completely built in the Jenkins pipeline by commit and deployed to a minicube.
+For my demo, the application is completely built in the Jenkins pipeline by commit and deployed to a minikube.

 ![Pipeline screenshot](https://github.com/cghael/clojure-spa/blob/master/resources/md-resources/pipeline.png)